 - Display Outline of your experience: You can choose not to display this option by deactivating it from the experience settings.
 More info here.
 (Note that Learners can’t see the outline)

 - Live information (only available for live sessions) regarding who is connected to the experience at the same time.
-As a presenter, you can mute / unmute co-viewers.
+As a presenter, you can mute/unmute the other participants.
 At the bottom of this window, the Presenter can choose to share their screen or a specific window of their desktop if using Firefox web browser.